 To measure a sofa, determine its width, height, and depth.
-For moving or delivery purposes, you may also need to determine the diagonal depth, which can tell you whether the sofa can pass through an entryway when positioned on its end.
-Width can be determined by measuring the widest part of the sofa, typically from arm to arm.
+For moving or delivery purposes, you also might need to determine the diagonal depth, which can tell you whether the sofa can pass through an entryway when positioned on its end.
+The width can be determined by measuring the widest part of the sofa, typically from arm to arm.

 What's the best way to clean a sofa?